frequency-chain/frequency/designdocs/capacity.md

 12. Note: MinimumStakingAmount should be greater or equal to the existential deposit.
 13. Note: MinimumTokenBalance should be greater or equal to the existential deposit.

-Note that we are considering allowing locked tokens to be used to pay transaction fees.
+Note that we are considering allowing frozen tokens to be used to pay transaction fees.

 ##### **Unstake**